 6. Body paragraphs: In 1–2 paragraphs, expand on what you’ve built on in the first paragraph by emphasising your experience and key CV skills and relating them directly to the needs of the job.

 7. Closing paragraph: Show gratitude to the employer for taking the time to read your application letter.
 Next, invite them to contact you through a call to action (CTA) by mentioning how grateful you’d be to receive an interview and include a phone number and email address for employers to reach you.

 8. Professional sign-off: Use ‘Yours sincerely’ to close your letter if you used the recipient’s name in the salutation.
 If you went with the department name, use ‘Yours faithfully.’
 Type or sign your name to end your job application letter.
 A hand-written signature is optional but looks professional and conveys how much effort you’ve put into your job application letter.

-Three tips for how to write a job application letter
+How to write a job application letter (3 tips)

 Below are three ways to enhance your application letter: